The Playlab is now looking for co-creators!

 Dates will follow for the conclusion of Cycle #1 and the initiation of Cycle #2.

-Greetings from the curator team: Anitta, Mads and Anso
+Greetings from the curator team: Elisabeth, Anitta, Mads and Anso

 Ethical guidelines surrounding consent, communication, and respect for personal boundaries are foundational to every experiment, allowing participants to explore with bravery and responsibility.